IDA-HumanCapital/fife/docs/user_guide.md

 Otherwise, FIFE produces:

--	*Output/Tables/Metrics.csv*: Model performance metrics
+-	*Output/Tables/Metrics.csv*: Model performance metrics on the test set
 -	*Output/Tables/Counts_by_Quantile.csv*: Number of individuals retained for each time horizon based on different quantiles of the predicted survival probability
+-	*Output/Tables/Forecast_Errors.csv*: The difference between predicted probability and actual binary outcome by time horizon for each individual in the test set
+-	*Output/Tables/Calibration_Errors.csv*: Actual and predicted shares survived by octile of predicted survival probability, aggregated over all time horizons and individuals in the test set

 In either case, FIFE produces *Output/Logs/Log.txt*, a log of script execution.